All Episodes

 Listen, they're not getting hurt because they're getting Western European dollars from oil and gas.

-That's gonna be really helpful.
+That's going to be really helpful.

 Well, the currency is actually backed by a commodity now.

-The the ruble has stable the ruble itself, though, has stabilized.
+The ruble itself, though, has stabilized.

-I don't know if I what they did is they talked about all these tough banking sanctions, but they carved out an exception so NATO countries, Western European countries, uh, can pay Putin, probably not in rubles.
+I don't know if what they did is they talked about all these tough banking sanctions, but they carved out an exception so NATO countries, Western European countries, can pay Putin, probably not in rubles.

 Putin's not stupid, and Putin has all the leverage.

-So they're paying him in real money.
+So they're paying him in real, real money.

-No, and I don't think he's upset as much as people think he is either.
+And I don't think he's upset as much as people think he is either.

-And if Joe Biden keeps going out there and everyone keeps trying to embarrass him, saying what a disaster it is, he's just going to get more fierce because he he obviously is soulless.
+And if Joe Biden keeps going out there and everyone keeps trying to embarrass him, saying what a disaster it is, he's just going to get more fierce because he obviously is soulless.

 This man does not care about killing women and children.